miwermi/election-analysis/README.md

         #Start tracking the county's vote count
         county_votes[county_name] = 0

-    #Add a vote to that county's vote count <<DO THIS
+    #Add a vote to that county's vote count <<COUNTVOTE
     county_votes[county_name] += 1

-To calculate the percentages, we needed a couple of new variables to hold the count and candidate or county together and a line of code to designate those variables to be used as 'float' data so we could do the math.
+To calculate the percentages, we needed a couple of new variables to hold the count - and the candidate or county - together... and a line of code to designate those variables to be used as 'float' data so we could do the math.
 For both county and candidate totals, these were done in 'for' loops:

   for county_name in county_votes: